Created: 08/18/2014 4:21 PM KSTP.com

-ELKHORN, Wis.
-(AP) — A former police officer suspected in the deaths of two women pleaded not guilty Thursday to charges that he tried to hide their bodies in suitcases dumped along a rural Wisconsin road.
+KENOSHA, Wis.
+(AP) — A former police officer pleaded not guilty Monday in the death of one of two women whose bodies were found hidden in suitcases left along a rural Wisconsin highway.

 (Copyright 2014 by The Associated Press.
 All Rights Reserved.)